neildiamzon/purchase-order-to-invoice/README.md

-# 🧾 Purchase Order to Invoice Converter
+# 🧾 Purchase Order to Invoice Automation

 A lightweight Flask web application that converts purchase orders (PDFs) into structured invoice documents.
 Built to streamline business workflows, especially for manual or semi-automated B2B transactions.